davbeek/gitinspectorgui-rtd/docs/source/cli.rst

 Input
 -----
 ``PATH ...``
-  The path to the folder containing the repositories to be analyzed.
+  The path pattern to the folder(s) containing the repositories to be analyzed.
   Multiple paths can be specified and all paths are searched for repositories.

   IF ``PATH`` is a repository, that repository is analyzed and no search for additional repositories takes place.